Alon2303/beamup/README.md

 give the user a choice to store his choices so next time the results will be already sorted/filtered

 ### Error handling ->
 implemented minimaly.
-If i had more time i would have used the built in node errorobject for costim handling,
+If i had more time i would have used the built in node errorobject for costum handling,
 the backend would dictate the errors to the F/E and i would use snackbars to display them to the user.

 ### Logging ->
 Implemented with pino-http.
-If i had more time i would save the logs to kibana/db collection for easier debugging.
+If i had more time i would save the logs to kibana | a db collection for easier debugging.

 ## Special Remarks:
-If i had more time i would also would have refrained from usinf inline styles and used pallete(theme object),
+If i had more time i would also have refrained from usinf inline styles and used pallete(theme object),
 I would have added responsiveness using Grid layout,
 I would have added tests with jest to the frontend (snapshots, unit/integration),
 I would have used redux for cross component state management,
 I would have created speration of concerns in the frontend (a file for rendering, file to handle states, file for logic),
 which would have made it easier to test.
-I would have mocked mongo using jest/promises in the B/E, and only read/write to the db in production on in e2e testing.
+I would have mocked mongo using jest/promises in the B/E, and only read/write to the db in production or in e2e testing.
 I would have optimized the build by running `npm run build`.

 ## Usage: